Empowering clients to choose the food items they prefer in a space where a variety of healthy options are available and promoted.

 A Stoplight Nutrition System

-Researchers at the University of Saint Joseph are developing a stoplight nutrition ranking system called SWAP – Supporting Wellness at Pantries.
-The SWAP System is designed to empower food banks, food pantries and clients to make more informed decisions when selecting charitable food to support health.
+SWAP is a system designed to help promote healthy food choices at food banks and food pantries.
+The goal of SWAP is to create an easy to use, easy to understand nutrition ranking system to empower food banks, food pantries and clients to make more informed decisions when selecting charitable food to support health.
 The SWAP System takes out the guesswork and provides specific guidelines for saturated fat, sodium and sugar for each food group.
 Using the 2015 Dietary Guidelines, the SWAP System ranks foods into green (choose frequently), yellow (choose sometimes), and red (choose rarely).
 More information about the SWAP System is available in the Resource Center.